-Misconception: If a Teen Gets Kicked Out It's Always His Own Fault and He Deserves to Live in Misery
+Misconception: If a Teen Gets Kicked Out It's Always His Own Fault, and He Deserves to Live in Misery

 Many teens have been discarded by their parents and usually for the most appalling reasons.
-Yes, some teens get kicked out for out-of-control behavior such as drug abuse and criminal activities but their numbers are relatively small.
+Yes, some teens get kicked out for out-of-control behavior such as drug abuse and criminal activities, but their numbers are relatively small.

 As many as a quarter of gay teens in America will be kicked out when their parents or guardians discover their sexual orientation.
 Sometimes teens are kicked out on the mere suspicion of a non-heterosexual orientation.
 Homosexual and bisexual teens account for up to 40% of the teen homeless population.
 Another group of teens particularly at risk of parental ejection are transgender teens.

-Other reasons parents give for ejecting teens from the home include suspected pre-marital sex, poor performance in school, teen pregnancy, and contact with a non-custodial parent.
+Other reasons parents give for ejecting teens from home include suspected pre-marital sex, poor performance in school, teen pregnancy, and contact with a non-custodial parent.
 For others, expulsion from the home is just an extension of child abuse and domestic violence.
 In my experience, many teens are not so much kicked out as abandoned.
-The parents or parent leave the home, never to return.
+The parents or parent leave home, never to return.

-The term 'runaway' is often applied to teens living on the street, but it's often applied incorrectly.
+The term "runaway" is often applied to teens living on the street, but it's often applied incorrectly.
 The majority of teens and young adults living without permanent housing have either been kicked out or abandoned by their parents or guardians.
 Those who actually do leave home voluntarily are usually fleeing domestic violence, abuse, dangerous criminal activity, or drug-related activity.

 Gay, Lesbian, Bisexual, Transgender, or Questioning and Homeless

-The PDFs in the following section contain information about the connection between sexual orientation and teens getting abandoned or discarded by parents.
 Sadly, about one in four LGBT teens and young adults can expect to get kicked out or abused until they flee in the United States.

 Even when the young people involved are minors and throwing them out is illegal, very few parents or guardians are prosecuted for neglect.
-They are throwing their kids out to get raped and otherwise harmed and our society doesn't hold them accountable because this kind of prejudice often comes from deeply held personal beliefs.
+They are throwing their kids out to get raped and otherwise harmed, and our society doesn't hold them accountable because this kind of prejudice often comes from deeply held personal beliefs.
 While I believe in freedom of religion, I believe that causing harm to another person or neglecting a minor is not protected behavior.